Rohit-Gupta-Web3/SharpCoderVibe/README.md

 - **File Upload** - Drag & drop screenshot support
 - **Real-time Preview** - Live code preview and generation
  - **Prompt Improvement Service** - Next.js API leveraging Google Gemini for scaffolded prompt refinement

+## ✅ Implemented Use Cases

+- Users can create accounts via the signup form.
+- Returning users may log in to retrieve their session.
+- Authenticated users can view their profile and adjust personal settings.
+- User credentials persist in a lightweight JSON database with session-based redirects.

 ## 🏗 Tech Stack